 11.2.3 Air is then purged from the tube, to vent, before heat is applied to avoid analyte and sorbent oxidation, artefact formation and degradation of the analytical system.

-NOTE — It usually requires 10 x the volume of the tube (i.e. 20 ml to 30 ml of carrier gas) to completely displace air, but larger volumes of carrier gas will be required for complete air displacement when strong sorbents such as carbon molecular sieves are used.
+NOTE — It usually requires 10 x the volume of the tube (that is 20 ml to 30 ml of carrier gas) to completely displace air, but larger volumes of carrier gas will be required for complete air displacement when strong sorbents such as carbon molecular sieves are used.

 11.2.4 If the selected thermal desorber offers automated dry purging to remove residual water, this step can be included here, if required, and takes place with inert gas flowing though the tube from the sampling end.
 Similarly, if the TD system offers the option of automated addition of gas-phase internal standard, it is usually introduced onto the sampling end of the sorbent tube at this point or (if analyzing radial sorbent cartridges) onto the inlet/outlet end of the focusing trap.